jango/WF/README.md

 # Word Frequency Counter
 Word Frequency Counter allows you to count the frequency usage of each word or multiple words in an arbitrary text.
+The script will read lines from stdin and count occurrence of k-words in the file (by default k=1, so script will count single word occurrences).

-This script will read lines from stdin and spit out a list of k-words appearance in the consumed text.
-By default, it counts single word occurrence only, but it can also count pairs, triplets, etc. You can also tell WF object to treat words case-sensitive.
+This script requires Python 2.7 to run.

 ## Usage